xapi-project/xen-api/doc/content/design/rate_limit.md

 ### Client classification
-In order to let pool administrators know who they should be rate limiting, we will also introduce a **Caller** datamodel class which tracks all requests made to xapi.
+In order to let pool administrators know who they should be rate limiting, we will also introduce a **Caller** datamodel class which tracks all requests made to Xapi.

 Callers will be a high-level way of tracking clients.
 We allow callers to be identified by a number of different parameters: AD user, IP address, originator, user agent.
-When an unknown caller makes a request to xapi, we record their data in a new row.
+When an unknown caller makes a request to Xapi, we record their data in a new row.
 The pool administrator will be able to merge related callers together and assign them labels.

 The caller classification allows wildcards for any field, though we require that at least one field be specified.
-This lets us, for example, combine all accesses from the xapi python API by specifying the user-agent .
+This lets us, for example, combine all accesses from the Xapi python API by specifying the user-agent .

 A rate limiter can be associated with any number of callers, and the parameters of the rate limiter can either be derived from the usage patterns of the